-At PBI, we believe all professionals have the potential to slide down the slippery slope and make a mistake—but not everyone slips.
+At PBI Education, we believe all professionals have the potential to slide down the slippery slope and make a mistake—but not everyone slips.
 In our courses, participants first examine their flawed reasoning to understand what led to their initial lapse in professional conduct.
-Then, PBI Faculty guide them through the development of their Personalized Protection Plan©, allowing them to move forward as safer professionals.
+Then, PBI Education faculty guide them through the development of their Personalized Protection Plan©, allowing them to move forward as safer professionals.

 Our Faculty are committed to excellence in education and an individualized approach to teaching.
-PBI Faculty are selected based on their clinical, academic, and professional expertise.
+PBI Education faculty are selected based on their clinical, academic, and professional expertise.
 Additionally, faculty are approved through our joint providership with the University of California, Irvine, School of Medicine.

 Prior to PBI, Mark served as vice president of marketing & communications for a local publishing firm for five years and he has served 12 years at The Northern Kentucky Chamber of Commerce.
 While serving for the Chamber he graduated from The Institute of Organizational Management (US Chamber) in 2008 and received the designation of Accredited Chamber Executive (ACE) from the Kentucky Chamber of Commerce Executives.
 Mark graduated from The Ohio State University and Washington University in St. Louis.
 When not working, Mark is passionate about his family, his dog, walking & exercising, cooking, art, Ohio State football and enjoys a great adventure.